-The Project Site is in the northwest portion of the Los Angeles Basin, a broad, level plain defined by the Pacific Ocean to the west, the Santa Monica Mountains and Puente Hills to the north, and the Santa Ana Mountains and San Joaquin Hills to the south.
+The Project Site is in the northwestern portion of the Los Angeles Basin, a broad, level plain defined by the Pacific Ocean to the west, the Santa Monica Mountains and Puente Hills to the north, and the Santa Ana Mountains and San Joaquin Hills to the south.
 This extensive alluvial wash basin is filled with Quaternary alluvial sediments deposited as unconsolidated material eroded from the surrounding hills.
 Several major watercourses drain the Los Angeles Basin, including the Los Angeles, Rio Hondo, San Gabriel, and Santa Ana Rivers.
-The Project Site and vicinity are within a fully urbanized setting on an open aspect plain at an elevation of approximately 104 m (341 feet) to 106 m (349 feet) above mean sea level.
-The Project Site is located approximately 8.7 km (5.4 miles) northwest from downtown Los Angeles and approximately 18.8 km (11.7 miles) northeast of the Pacific Ocean.
+The Project Site and vicinity are within a fully urbanized setting on an open aspect plain at an elevation of approximately 114 m (375 feet) to 120 m (395 feet) above mean sea level.
+The Project Site is approximately 8.5 km (5.3 miles) northwest from downtown Los Angeles and approximately 19 km (11.9 miles) northeast of the Pacific Ocean.

-The Project Site is situated on a broad alluvial plain gently sloping south and is located southeast of the Santa Monica Mountains.
+The Project Site is situated on a broad alluvial plain gently sloping south and is southeast of the Santa Monica Mountains.
 During most of the nineteenth century, the Project Site and surrounding parts of the alluvial plain had been used for ranching and agriculture and reflected a rural character.
-Beginning in the 1880s, urban and suburban growth occurred steadily throughout the Los Angeles Basin but was notably punctuated by extensive real-estate booms that continued through the 1920s and after World War II.
+Beginning in the 1880s, urban and suburban growth occurred steadily throughout the Los Angeles Basin but was notably punctuated by extensive real estate booms that continued through the 1920s and after World War II.
 Though the presence of large oil fields delayed real estate development in some parts of the city, including areas to the south and southwest of the Project Site, by the mid-1920s the Project Site and much of the surrounding vicinity had been developed into built environment that characterizes the present-day setting.